All Episodes

 I like Tony a lot.

-People like Laura Ingram and and Tony and Rush Limbaugh, they understand what's going on in the real world, and I think that's gonna be very helpful for the White House as they develop policy to move this country forward.
+And I think that's going to be very helpful for the White House as they develop policy to move this country forward.

 So I congratulate Tony.

-Great choice by the president, and I think it'll be good for the American people too, to have one of their advocates clearly in the White House.
+And I think it'll be good for the American people, too, to have one of their advocates clearly in the White House.

-Senator George Allen did Tony Snow a great disservice about five minutes ago by lumping Tony Snow together with two of the venomous hateful voices on the far right wing fringe of talk radio, namely Laura Ingram and Rush Limbaugh.
+Senator George Allen did Tony Snow a great disservice about five minutes ago by lumping Tony Snow together with two of the venomous, hateful voices on the far-right-wing fringe of talk radio, namely Laura Ingram and Rush Limbaugh.

 Tony Snow is as different from those two in terms of avoiding hate and being a decent man as could be.

-I hope that the Republicans don't try to label him as a right winger because he's a conservative, but he's a man of fairness, he's a man of integrity, and I think he will have a great deal of credibility on behalf of President Bush.
+I hope that the Republicans don't try to label him as a right-winger because he's a conservative, but he's a man of fairness, he's a man of integrity, and I think he will have a great deal of credibility on behalf of President Bush.

 The template is just predictable.

-Steve McMahon decided to get in on it too.
+Steve McMahon decided to get in on it, too.

-Uh John Scott says, Steve, in fact, some of the opposite's been happening here.
+John Scott says, Steve, in fact, some of the opposite's been happening here.

 I'm not sure what the point of that is.

-To lump him with Rush Limbaugh or some of those on the right is um pretty unfair to Tony because he is a conservative, but he's a principled pragmatic conservative, as opposed to a rigid ideological one who spews hate and tries to divide the country.
+I think Lanny's absolutely right, though, to lump him with Rush Limbaugh or some of those on the right is pretty unfair to Tony because he is a conservative, but he's a principled, pragmatic conservative, as opposed to a rigid, ideological one who spews hate and tries to divide the country.

 The fact that he has disagreed with the Bush administration on a number of policy issues proves that he is no Rush Limbaugh.

-And Steve McMahon, that comment proves what an idiot and dult that you are, if you if you think that uh uh and and I'm sure they do.
+And Steve McMahon, that comment proves what an idiot and dolt that you are.

 They don't listen to this program.